BIO

-Parker is Associate Professor of Instruction at the University of Texas at San Antonio and Artistic Director of Collide Arts.
-He holds degrees in Mathematics and Music from Oberlin College, Rice University, and the University of Texas at Austin.
+Parker is Associate Professor at UT San Antonio and Artistic Director of Collide Arts.
+He holds degrees in Mathematics and Music from Oberlin, Rice University, and the University of Texas at Austin.

 Current projects